 Jordana Narin found purpose in telling stories that move people to action while working as a journalist in Sri Lanka, where she profiled tsunami widows in the fishing industry and investigated sexual harassment.

 Today, Jordana finds that same purpose writing for Grammy Award-winning musicians, Fortune 500 CEOs, and the leaders of the world’s largest technology companies.
 And she still finds time to amplify the stories of powerful women everywhere.

-Before that, Jordana studied nonfiction creative writing at Columbia, where she was president of her senior class and contributed to four campus publications.
-Off campus, she wrote about modern love for the New York Times, worked on two political campaigns, and served as the research assistant for a best-selling book on gender dynamics in the workplace.
+Before joining West Wing Writers, Jordana worked on three political campaigns, wrote about Modern Love for The New York Times, and served as a research assistant for a best-selling book on gender dynamics in the workplace.

 Jordana has a degree in nonfiction creative writing from Columbia University.
 Born in Los Angeles, Jordana moved east at 10 years old and has called New York City home ever since.